House of Gold (Twenty One Pilots song): Composition

 "House of Gold" is an alternative folk song that lasts for a duration of two minutes and forty-three seconds.
 According to the sheet music published at Musicnotes.com by Alfred Publishing Co., Inc, the song is written in the time signature of common time, with a moderate tempo of 116 beats per minute.
 "House of Gold" is composed in the key of C Major while Tyler Joseph's vocal range spans one octave and five notes, from a low of F3 to a high of C5.
 The song has a basic sequence of C–F–Am–G–C–F–C–G/B–C during its chorus and verses and follows F–A/E–Dm–B♭m/D♭–F/C–C–F–C/E at the bridge.
 The musical composition features a folky, ukulele-driven atmosphere that delves into a traditional form of Americana.
 As one of their slower numbers, "House of Gold" exhibits an acoustic accompaniment driven by ukulele while Joseph's sings with dreary emo pop-like vocal stylings.
 The musical arrangement retains a memorable, aching melody built on simplistic ukulele folk as well as stomping drums.

 Lyrically, "House of Gold" is a lighthearted ode about Tyler Joseph's mother.
 It serves as a folksy tribute, featuring a heartfelt statement of mother-son love.
 "House of Gold" discusses generosity, and centers Joseph being willing to go great lengths in order to care for his mom.
 Bearing a simple yet effective delivery, it pays homage to the patience and unbridled love of a parent.
 The song expresses loving lyrics which take on a pessimistic yet positive viewpoint.
 They play with poignant questions: "She asked me, 'Son, when I grow old, will you buy me a house of gold? / And when your father turns to stone, will you take care of me?"

 Release and promotion

-"House of Gold" originally appeared as a bonus track on the band's sophomore record Regional at Best (2011).
-It was among several songs taken from their previous EPs to be augmented, included and re-released in 2013 on the track-listing of their major-label debut studio album Vessel on the record label Fueled by Ramen.
+"House of Gold" originally appeared as a free download on the band's website in 2011, along with an official music video directed by Reel Bear Media.
+In addition to several songs from the band's sophomore album Regional at Best (2011), the song was augmented, included and re-released in 2013 on the track-listing of their major-label debut studio album Vessel on the record label Fueled by Ramen.
 "House of Gold" was released as a single from the duo's major-label debut album, impacting radio on August 6, 2013.